AdguardTeam/KnowledgeBaseVPN/docs/general/adguard-vpn-encryption.md

 ## How AES-256 works

 AES is a block cipher with a symmetric key.
 As a symmetric-key cipher, it requires only one secret key to encrypt and decrypt the data.
-As a block cipher, AES divides the unencrypted information, which is called plaintext, into blocks, splits the original cryptographic key into several and applies them to each block.
+As a block cipher, AES divides the unencrypted information, which is called plaintext, into blocks, splits the original cryptographic key into several ones and applies them to each block.
 In the end, a ciphertext, i.e. an encrypted text, is obtained.

 There are different key sizes — 128, 192 and 256 bits — and the blocks are also measured in bits.
 During the encryption process, the encryptor replaces each piece of information with another, depending on the security key.
 So, for example, AES-256 creates 256 blocks of ciphertext from 256 blocks of plaintext in 14 rounds.

 The rounds consist of several steps: splitting the data into blocks, swapping bytes, shifting rows and rearranging columns.
 The result is a completely random set of characters, which will only make sense with an encryption key.